ghosind/Jekyll-Paper-Github/README.md

 Jekyll Paper for Github is the sub-project for [Jekyll Paper][jekyll-paper], it only contains Github Pages environment supported plugins.

+This is a [demo website](https://www.ghosind.com) for Jekyll Paper for Github.

 ## Screenshots

 ![Index Screenshot](./assets/images/index-screenshot.png)